bd-j/exspect/README.md

 # Exspect

-Example code for fits and plots, as presented in \paper\
+Example code for fits and plots, as presented in |paper|

 ## Installation

-If you have Anaconda installed, follow the instructions in `install_conda.sh` to install the relevant codes into an environment named `prox`
+If you have Anaconda installed, follow the steps in `install_conda.sh` to install the relevant codes into an environment named `prox`

 ## Running Fits